tmacsweeney/assignments/README.md

 ## Option 3: Microservice in Kubernetes

 ### Description
 The goal of this assigment gathers a software component with IaC.
 Our mission is to develop an application as a microservice, following the main guidelines of the Micro Services Architecture (MSA).
-There is not any requirement about the implemented protocols but we'd like to see here is a good, solid, robust and efficient microservice, completely autonomous and containing all the features we could find in the best examples of microservices around the world.
+There is not any requirement about the implemented protocols but what we'd like to see here is a good, solid, robust and efficient microservice, completely autonomous and containing all the features we could find in the best examples of microservices around the world.

-Besides, we should release our microservice in a Kubernetes cluster and find out what is its behavior in a Kubernetes pod with several containers containing the app.
+Also, we should release our microservice in a Kubernetes cluster and find out what is its behavior in a Kubernetes pod with several containers containing the app.
-Kubernetes deployment should adapt to the load by creating / destroying containers when the load grows.
+Kubernetes deployment should adapt to the load by creating / destroying containers when the load changes.

 The load to test the system should apply a load ramp as in the picture: